Make That One Water

-This blogpost was triggered by this article: Giving up alcohol opened my eyes to the infuriating truth about why women drink
+This thought was inspired by this article: Giving up alcohol opened my eyes to the infuriating truth about why women drink

 This December, I passed another milestone on my life journey and quit alcohol altogether.